Cerbera floribunda

-Cerbera floribunda, commonly known as cassowary plum, grey milkwood, or rubber tree, is a plant in the family Apocynaceae which is native to the region from Sulawesi to the Solomon Islands, including northeast Queensland.
+Cerbera floribunda, commonly known as cassowary plum, grey milkwood, or rubber tree, is a plant in the family Apocynaceae which is native to the region from Sulawesi to the Solomon Islands, including northeast Queensland, Australia.

 Description

 Cerbera floribunda is a tree that grows up to 30 m in height.
 The bark is brown to grey/black, and the sap wood and heart wood are both white.
 Leaves are lanceolate-elliptic, glossy green above and paler beneath, alternate or whorled and crowded towards the ends of the twigs.
 They measure up to 30 cm long by 5 cm wide, with 13 to 20 curved lateral veins and are attached by a long petiole up to 40 mm long.

 The inflorescence is a much branched cyme up to 17 cm with usually more than 50 flowers.
 The flowers have 5 white sepals, a corolla tube up to 12 mm by 3 mm wide with 5 free lobes at the end.
 They are white with a pink or red centre, are about 25 to 30 mm in diameter, and have a sweet scent.

 Fruits are a bright blue/purple drupe measuring about 10 cm long by 5 cm wide, slightly pointed and the end away from the pedicel (stem), with a single large seed.